Super Bowl magic: Mahomes, Chiefs beat Eagles 38-35

 AP Pro Football Writer

-“He’s the MVP,” Chiefs coach Andy Reid said about Mahomes.
-“That’s all that needs to be said.
-MVP.
-And you saw it tonight.”
+The Chiefs won their second NFL title in four years and two-time NFL MVP Mahomes earned his second Super Bowl MVP award.

+“I thought guys just embraced the moment,” Mahomes said about rallying from a 10-point halftime deficit.
+“In that first half, we were playing and doing some good stuff, but I felt like the guys were getting consumed by everything around us.”

 Mahomes and Jalen Hurts excelled in the first Super Bowl matchup featuring two Black starting QBs.
-But Mahomes, the two-time AP NFL MVP, turned it up in the second half after reaggravating a sprained right ankle.
-He earned his second Super Bowl MVP award, too.
+But Mahomes turned it up in the second half after reaggravating a sprained right ankle.

-“It took everybody to win the games.
-We’re Super Bowl champs, baby,” Mahomes shouted on stage as red and yellow confetti littered the field.
+“It took everybody to win the game,” Mahomes shouted as red and yellow confetti littered the field.

-With the score tied at 35-35, the Eagles tried to let the Chiefs score a touchdown with under two minutes left so they could get the ball back.
-But Jerick McKinnon slid at the 2, forcing the Eagles to use their last timeout.
+“We wanted to get this so bad for him,” Travis Kelce said.
+“His legacy in Philly lives on forever. … There’s a lot of pride in knowing that he’s had success in two different organizations, but this was the better one.”

+“It was holding.
+I tugged his jersey.
+I was hoping they would let it slide,” Bradberry said.

-After Mahomes took a knee two times, Butker nailed his kick, sending thousands of red-clad Chiefs fans into a frenzy.
+After Mahomes took a knee twice, Butker nailed his kick, sending thousands of red-clad Chiefs fans into a frenzy.

 The Chiefs won their second Super Bowl following the 2019 season, 50 years after the first one.
+Mahomes led them back from a 10-point deficit in the fourth quarter against San Francisco in that one.
 It took just three years to get another Lombardi.

 Down 24-14 with a limping Mahomes, the Chiefs (17-3) followed up Rihanna’s electrifying halftime performance with a sensational offensive outburst.